SSKubyshkin/frontend-mentor-challenges/001 QR code component (first attempt)/README.md

-# WORK IN PROGRESS, THIS IS A TEMPLATE OF README.MD

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](